department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/update-prefilled-information.md

 - **When prefilled information is not used.** If the form does not include prefilled information, there is no need to inform users how to update their prefilled information.

 ### When to use caution
-- **When data that cannot be changed online.** This pattern accounts for cases in which the user needs to call VA to change their information, such as changing their name and social security number.
+- **When data cannot be changed online.** This pattern accounts for cases when the user needs to call VA to change their information, such as changing their name and Social Security number.
 Form developers should confirm that the phone number listed is the correct number for Veterans to call and update this specific information.
-If there are cases where information cannot be changed, even by calling VA, this should be explained to the user.
+If there are cases where information cannot be changed, even by calling VA, explain this to the user.

 ## How to design and build
 ### Anatomy or layout details